Asabeneh/30-Days-Of-JavaScript/09_Day_Higher_order_functions/09_day_higher_order_functions.md

 #### Setting Interval using a setInterval function

 In JavaScript, we use setInterval higher order function to do some activity continuously with in some interval of time.
-The setInterval global method take a callback function and a duration as a parameter.
+The setInterval global method takes a callback function and a duration as a parameter.
 The duration is in milliseconds and the callback will be always called in that interval of time.

 ```js
 // syntax